jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.10.8 MinMaxContrastStretch
+#### 7.10.9 MinMaxContrastStretch

-Performs a min-max contrast stretch on an input greytone image.
+Performs a min-max contrast stretch on an input greytone image..

 *Parameters*: